erdnaxe/kraby/docs/training_one_leg.md

 ## With StableBaselines

 Start StableBaselines Docker as explained in [previous page](implementations_ppo.md).
-Then in Jupyter web interface go to `kraby/notebooks/stablebaselines/`.
+Then in Jupyter web interface,

 -   `check_env.ipynb` will check that OpenAI Gym environments are working as expected,
--   `one_leg_training.ipynb` is an example of PPO training on one leg.
+-   `one_leg_training.ipynb` is an example of PPO training on one leg,
+-   `render.ipynb` will render the agent to a MP4 video or a GIF.